An exclusive interview with triathlete Lucy Gossage

 Tell us more about your bike tour through Thailand and Peru!

 I had three months off work before starting my new job this spring.
-So I took myself off to Thailand for two weeks cycle touring on my Simplon Nexio road bike – to ride along the Mae Hong Son loop, one of the most spectacular asphalt loops in the world, among other things.
+So I took myself off to Thailand for two weeks cycle touring on my SIMPLON Nexio road bike – to ride along the Mae Hong Son loop, one of the most spectacular asphalt loops in the world, among other things.

 On my second trip, I went to Peru.
 After a stop at the Peru Ironman 70.3, I went on to explore the Crodillera Blanca mountains.
 Six summits between 4,200 and 4,700 metres above sea level, and half of the ride spent on gravel roads!
-I mastered this one-of-a-kind challenge on my Simplon Inissio Crosser .
+I mastered this one-of-a-kind challenge on my SIMPLON Inissio Crosser .

 Wat did you enjoy most while you were there?